Skip to content

 adminAll editor capabilities, plus can manage users (except other admins/owners)

-editorCan create, modify, and delete objects
+editorCan create, modify, move, and delete objects

 viewerRead-only access (can query with prompt and findObjects)